 - Homeopathic Nosodes: Nosodes are remedies administered by holistic or integrative practitioners and are completely safe.
 Unlike traditional vaccines, there are no dangerous chemicals or additives and they are administered orally rather than via injection.

 Another safe alternative in addition to the ones we’ve mentioned is our Calming Relief Hemp & Turmeric Oil for Pets.
-Hempseed oil is a powerful agent that promotes a healthy immune system as well as enhances organ function.
+Hempseed oil promotes a healthy immune system as well as enhances organ function.
 And if your pup is already suffering from kennel cough, he will appreciate the soothing effects of turmeric, which also supports her immune system.